qRoC/Loobee-OldRepository/README.md

 ## Summary

-Swift is a set of components for the Swift programming language that provide support for tasks and structures such as `memory`, `byte`, `logger`, `concurrency`, `atomic`, `thread`, `container`, `environment`, `time`, etc.
+Loobee is a set of components for the Swift programming language that provide support for tasks and structures such as `memory`, `byte`, `logger`, `concurrency`, `atomic`, `thread`, `container`, `environment`, `time`, etc.

 ## Table of Contents